 In fact, you will be asked to take a seat in front of an amazing 270-degree screen which will then play a video that takes you over the Gorge.
 You will see the heart of the village itself, before being able to witness how the area has changed over the years.
 You will also be able to virtually climb to the very top of Gorge (standing at 450ft) and take in one of the most awe-inspiring views out there.

-Each showing lasts around 15 minutes and they take part throughout the day.
+Each show lasts around 15 minutes and they take part throughout the day.
 According to the locals, this is one of the best things to do in Cheddar England.

 3. The Museum of Prehistory